suprabhasupi/blog/contents/posts/77-getting-started-with-web3-for-frontend/77-getting-started-with-web3-for-frontend.md

 7. **LBRY**

-    <LinkPost href="https://lbry.com/" name="LBRY" /> is a web 3.0 video and music website with a library of different forms of content, such as books, music and videos.
+    <LinkPost href="https://lbry.com/" name="LBRY" /> is a web 3.0 video and music website with a library of different forms of content, such as books, music, and videos.

 8. **Ethlance**